 Do The Math

-Once you have identified all of your monthly expenses, enter them on your budget worksheet.
-Next, add up all of your expenses.
+Once you have identified all of your monthly expenses, add up the amounts for each category and enter them on your budget worksheet.
+Next, add up all of your expenses for the month.

-Now, subtract your total expenses from your income.
+Finally, subtract your total expenses from your income (remember, your take home pay).
 What do you have left?
 Do you have a surplus…or are you spending more than you make?

 Step 2: Make a Plan